Salisbury University Phenology Project (SUPP)

 What are the other goals of SUPP?

 The Salisbury University Phenology Project is an example of a course-based undergraduate research experience (CURE) designed to give students hands-on experience with authentic research right out of the gate in introductory biology.
-This CURE is designed not only to provide practice with many life skills (such as teamwork, problem-solving, quantitative reasoning, and communication) but also to help first-year students with diverse backgrounds develop a sense of belonging and agency on campus and in the biological community.
+This CURE is designed not only to provide practice with many life skills (such as teamwork, problem-solving, quantitative reasoning, and communication) but also to help diverse students develop a sense of belonging and agency on campus and in the biological community.

 Thanks to the many collaborators in the SU Department of Biological Sciences, the Department of Horticulture and Grounds, the Salisbury University Arboretum, the Department of Geography and Geosciences, and the USA-National Phenology Network who made the establishment of SUPP possible.
 For more information contact Dr. Kim Quillin at firstname.lastname@example.org.